etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ```

 {{< callout context="note" icon="outline/info-circle" >}}
-This behavior is only available when using the `FilterTransformation`.
+This behavior is only available when using the `WhereTransformation`.
 If you use predicates directly in `LinkTo`, exceptions are silently ignored and the affected row is discarded.
 {{< /callout>}}

 ## FilteredCount and PassedCount

-To monitor the result of filtering, `FilterTransformation` exposes the following metrics:
+To monitor the result of filtering, `WhereTransformation` exposes the following metrics:

 - `FilteredCount`: Number of rows that were removed (predicate returned `false`)
 - `PassedCount`: Number of rows passed on (predicate returned `true`)